SavoniaUAS/sami-analysis/README.md

 ## Limitations

 - Only numerical measurement data is supported.
 Non-numeric data is automatically dropped from dataset
 - Not well suited for handling larger datasets (big data).
 Even 100 000 measurements may be too much for this application.
-Larger datasets need to be preprosessed on server side
+Larger datasets need to be preprosessed (on server side or other program)
 - Currently not suitable for running on server in multiuser environment.
 Some changes need to be done to achieve that
 - Many parts of code are quite messy, buggy and/or inefficient
 - All planned features are not implemented